-Tune in Tuesday, June 20, as KXLU Los Angeles proudly presents Center Stage with Mark Gordon, featuring a special guest Hal Hartley.
-He will be talking about the release of The Henry Fool Trilogy, featuring his films Henry Fool, Fay Grim, and Ned Rifle in a boxed-set and subtitled in five languages.
+Filmmaker, writer, director, producer, and composer Hal Hartley came Center Stage with Mark Gordon to talk about the release of The Henry Fool Trilogy, which features his films Henry Fool, Fay Grim, and Ned Rifle in a boxed-set and subtitled in five languages.

 Hal Hartley is an American filmmaker, writer, director, producer, and composer who has made twelve feature films since 1988.
 Popularly associated with the American independent filmmaking scene of the early nineties, he went on to write and direct such films as No Such Thing (2001) for United Artists and Fay Grim (2006) for HD Net Films.
 Hartley has won numerous awards at Cannes and Sundance, and has had his work shown in retrospectives around the world.
 He has also written and staged theatre, most notably his play Soon (1998) and the world premiere of Dutch composer Louis Andriessen’s opera La Commedia (2008).
 He maintains his own production company, Possible Films, in New York City.